-Cloud storage is carefree with these top-tier services
+Cloud storage is faster and cheaper than ever -- here are our favorites

 Carbonite (unlimited storage)

-Star Wars reference aside, Carbonite is the best outlet for unlimited storage space.
-Yes, that means unlimited space.
-Who needs unlimited space?
-Businesses, mostly, but also anyone who has, say, thousands of high-resolution photos could do with a worry-free backup as well.
-The cloud-based service automatically uploads photos, movies, music and documents to the cloud from a variety of devices.
+Carbonite is the best outlet for unlimited storage space — perfect for anyone who has thousands of high-resolution photos, or large collections of movies or other media.
+This cloud-based service automatically uploads all the files you want (under 4GB — anything bigger must be uploaded manually) to the cloud from a variety of devices.
 Automatic backups will keep your recent photos and files secure.

 Dropbox

-The reasons for Dropbox’s success are simple.
+The reason for Dropbox’s success are simple.
 The service is full-featured and easy to use.
-It also helps that the marketing is top-notch.
-Promotions styled like gaming quests encourage users to invite friends to the service, earning more storage space.

-Even though a number of services offer more initial free space — Google Drive’s 15GB, Mega’s 50GB, iCloud’s 5GB, or OneDrive’s 5GB outweigh Dropbox’s meager 2GB — many customers seem to find Dropbox’s referral rewards system irresistible (up to 16GB free space total).
-Upgraded Plus accounts start at $8.25/month on annual subscriptions (or $9.99/month when billed monthly) for 1TB, and DropBox also offers business plans with more features for more money.
+Even though a number of services offer more initial free space — Google Drive, Mega, iCloud, and others outweigh Dropbox’s 2GB — many customers seem to find Dropbox’s referral rewards system irresistible (up to 16GB free space total).

+Plus accounts start at $8.25/month on annual subscriptions (or $9.99/month when billed monthly) for 1TB, and DropBox also offers professional plans with more features for more money.
 Mobile support includes Android, iPhone, iPad, Windows 10 Mobile, and Kindle Fire.

-To get started, just make an account and download the desktop client.
-This installs a folder where you can drag-and-drop files in order to transfer them to the cloud.
-You’ll see a pop-up notification anytime anything new is added to your account; if this annoys you, you can disable it in preferences.

 Dropbox boasts excellent sharing abilities.
 Invite someone to share a particular Dropbox folder with you and that folder will appear right on their desktop.
 You can also send a link to an individual document or image.
 In addition, folders full of images can be viewed as a gallery, making Dropbox a viable photo-sharing alternative to Imgur and Flickr.